Subscribe by Email

 The same principle applies to marketing and advertising your business.
 A snazzy, handsome printed brochure may sit on someone's desk for months, serving as a reminder to call you.

-A branded desk pad calendar never stops subconsciously marketing 24/7/365.
+A branded desk pad calendar never stops marketing 24/7/365.
 A branded presentation folder or document folder -- which serve a practical role of keeping your paperwork organized for the client -- will get stared at far longer than a Web site ad.

 And get stared at much much longer than a fleeting Tweet!